A narrowing of AI research?: Research questions, data and methods

-In the rest of the paper we think of those topic mixes as proxies for the thematic composition of a paper and, when aggregated in ways that we describe below, as measures of the thematic composition of particular sub-corpora in the corpus, such as all AI research in a year, or all AI research in private sector companies or particular organisations.
+In the rest of the paper we will consider those topic distributions over a paper as proxies for the themes that constitute it and, when aggregated, as measures of the thematic composition of particular sub-corpora of AI research, such as all AI research in a year, or all AI research in private sector companies or particular organisations.

-TopSBM has some important advantages over other topic modelling algorithms applied in the literature such as Latent Dirichlet Allocation \citep{blei2003latent}.
-These include the fact that it generates a hierarchy of topics that can be explored at various levels of resolution, it makes weaker assumptions about the data-generating processes, and it automatically identifies the optimal number of topics in a corpus, reducing the need for manual tuning using hard to interpret tests and heuristics.
+TopSBM has some advantages over other topic modelling methods and in particular the widely adopted Latent Dirichlet Allocation algorithm \citep{blei2003latent}.
+First, it makes weaker assumptions about the data-generating processes: LDA assumes that topics in a corpus are generated by the Dirichlet distribution and tends to under-perform when this assumption is violated.
+TopSBM relies on more general priors making it more robust to heterogeneous topic distributions.
+Second, tobSBM uses Bayesian inference to automatically identify the number of topics that maximises the posterior distribution of links between communities (which define topics) and yields the shortest description of the data while reducing the risk of overfitting \citep{peixoto_2017}.
+This removes the need to tune the number of topics manually using hard to interpret tests and heuristics, a common problem with LDA.
+TopSBM has been shown to outperform LDA in tests with simulated and real-world corpora.

+Notwithstanding these advantages, it is still risky to base all our analysis on a single algorithm and automated procedure to estimate a key variable.
+We therefore assess the robustness of our findings to adopting an alternative topic modelling strategy (LDA) with a variable number of topics in subsection \ref{subsubsec:robust_evolution}.

-When we fit the topic model on our corpus of 115,000 AI articles it yields 750 topics at the highest level of resolution from which we remove 193 topics that appear in more than 10\% of the corpus, and generally contain generic and uninformative collections of terms frequently used in academic research such as \textit{`using demonstrates previously reported'}, \textit{`recent previous variety ones demonstrating'} or \textit{`found initial investigated analyzed investigation'}, and hard to interpret topics comprising two words or less.
+When we fit the topic model on an AI corpus pre-processed using the same approach we used for our AI identification procedure (and described in the technical annex), it yields 750 topics from which we remove 193 topics that appear in more than 10\% of the corpus, and generally contain generic and uninformative collections of terms frequently used in academic research such as \textit{`using demonstrates previously reported'}, \textit{`recent previous variety ones demonstrating'} or \textit{`found initial investigated analyzed investigation'}, and hard to interpret topics comprising two words or less.
+We present examples of the topics underpinning our analysis in various tables across the paper and make the full list of topics available in the project's GitHub repository.